PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 Index
 ~~~~~~
-- **Dictionary description:** Involves only the thumb and forefinger (as opposed to the entire hand)
+- **Dictionary description:** "Involves only the thumb and forefinger (as opposed to the entire hand)"
 - **Generic description:** Handshape is made by using only the thumb and index finger (middle, ring and pinky fingers usually tucked away)
 - **SLP coding description:** Finger 1 is selected
 - **Prototypical coding:** Generally follows the transcription of its base handshape but selecting only finger 1 (or fingers 1&2 in the case of “double-C-index”), and remaining fingers are often [F-F-F] (exceptions: see above for descriptions of “A-index” and “contracted-U-index”)